A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 When we compare the last two scenarios, where two consecutive shocks occur, with the previous ones involving a single shock, some observations can be made.
 In both cases, for $n=3$ and $n=5$, the main impact still affects the lower class, resulting in a significant population decline.
 However, a peculiar phenomenon emerges when the second slow or sudden shock occurs.
 The upper class overtakes the lower classes shortly after the peak of the second slow shock or immediately when the second sudden shock occurs.
 This suggests that a second shock turns out to be unsustainable for the lower classes, which have already been severely tried by the first one.
 Whereas, only the upper classes can stand this further situation.
 It is worth noting that in the case of $n=3$, the middle class definitely collapses, and the oscillations are even smaller compared to the scenario with a single shock.

 This outcome is consistent with the real-world experience, as birth rates often decrease following shock events due to economic issues.
-For example, we can imagine a real-life situation with two shocks, such as a natural disaster followed by an epidemic outbreak.
-Both of these events represent sudden shocks affecting all wealth classes within society.
+For example, we can imagine a real-life situation with two shocks, such as a natural disaster followed by an employment crisis.
+Both of these events represent sudden shocks affecting all income classes within society.
 Typically, lower-income individuals are most affected by natural disasters, especially those whose homes are not structurally adequate to withstand them.
-Additionally, the second shock, such as an epidemic outbreak, further impacts those who were already struggling due to the first shock, potentially because they live in temporary, overcrowded housing with lacking sanitation and limited access to healthcare.
 Consequently, the upper class, having been less affected by the shocks, becomes the more populated segment of society.